-The Federation internship complements the student’s academic study and is central to her or his preparation as a future professional.
+The Federation internship complements the student’s academic study and is central to her or his preparation as a future Federation professional.
 FEREP students are expected to complete, at minimum, a year-long supervised internship at their local Federation near their graduate school program.
-The internship, preferably during their final year of study, is both a requirement of the FEREP Program and an essential pre-professional experience that will introduce students to working in Federation.
-The internship experience is also very important to future employers in the Federation system.
+Interns will have the opportunity to experience assignments and projects in both the community planning and financial resource development areas of the Federation.
+The internship is both a requirement of the FEREP Program and an essential pre-professional experience that will introduce students to working in Federation.
+The internship experience is also very important to future employment in the Federation system.

-Students should have a planning and a financial resource development assignment.
-The internship is typically 16-20 hours per week during the school year and is not salaried, although some Federations offer a stipend.
+The internship can range between 10-20 hours per week during the school year and is not salaried.
 The specific schedule, content of work and supervision are arranged by the student in collaboration with his/her academic program, local Federation, or both.

-For further questions about guidelines or other aspects of the FEREP Program, please contact FEREPScholarship@JewishFederations.org or 212-284-6710.
+For further questions about guidelines of the FEREP Program, please contact FEREPScholarship@JewishFederations.org or 212-284-6710.

 For more information about careers in the Jewish Federation movement, contact us at 212.284.6910.